 Yes, the ultimate goal is what Gartner calls “systematic” (as opposed to opportunistic) IT automation.
 However, depending on your organizational and process maturity, you may wish to consider capitalizing on some easy wins.
 Start by automating those services that would be the easiest to do and have the largest impact.
 Sometimes you have to catch a few Pidgeys before you can move on to Pikachus.

-2. Automation silos
+2. IT automation silos

 Managing cross-organizational automation can be a tricky business.
 Without very clear regulations and standards, adoption of disparate, unsanctioned automation tools can spread through an organization very quickly.